yungchou/contoso.insurance/Hands-on lab/Before the HOL - Building a resilient IaaS architecture.md

     - Resource Group: **(Create new) LabRG**
     - Location: **Choose a location close to you**

-    Select the checkbox to agree to the terms and conditions, then click **Purchase**.
+    Select the checkbox to agree to the terms and conditions, then select **Purchase**.

     ![Screenshot of the Azure portal showing the custom template deployment settings for the LabVM](images/BeforeTheHOL/labvm-deploy.png)